As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 A Journey to Zero Waste

 We started this journey to a zero-waste lifestyle as a way to save precious space as well as money on a limited budget.
-But we also received the reward of feeling good about the resources we use.
+However, we have also decreased our carbon footprint and take pride in knowing we make less of an impact on the land and water we love exploring.

 Don’t let the fear of not achieving 100% sustainability prevent you from trying at all.
 Even a little difference can make a big difference.